Meet the team

 Sarah graduated from NMIT in 2001 with a NZ National Certificate in Veterinary Nursing.
 Upon graduation she worked simultaneously at both Motueka Vet Centre and Halifax but Hans gradually convinced her to join us full time.
 Sarah has continued on at Halifax, with short breaks to have her 3 beautiful children.

 Sarah became the Head Nurse at Halifax in early 2020 and very soon afterwards took the reins as our Practice Manager.
-Sarah is an excellent, empathic leader for our nursing team.
+Sarah is an excellent, empathic leader for our entire team.
 She is passionate about hospital standards, ensuring that our patients receive the best care possible.

-Sarah and her husband Richie are very busy, in addition to their three children they also have a Whippet, 2 cats and a family of rabbits to care for!
-Sarah greatly enjoys running and keeping very fit.
-In her spare time she enjoys spending time with friends and family, camping and gardening.
+Sarah and her husband Richie are very busy, in addition to their three children they also have a Whippet, 2 cats and 2 guinea pigs to care for!
+Sarah greatly enjoys running and keeping fit.
+In her spare time she enjoys spending time with friends and family as well as gardening.

 NZ National Certificate in Veterinary Nursing

 Heidi has worked at Halifax since she did her initial training, believe it or not, that was over 25 years ago!
-She is usually the first one in the clinic, taking care of all hospital patients and cattery guests.
+She is usually the first one in the clinic, taking care of all hospital patients and early surgical admits.

 Ensuring that all animals in the clinic get the best care possible is her favourite part of the job.
 Heidi is also in charge of the logistics at Halifax, she is the one who makes sure we don’t run out of supplies, drugs and food.

-Together with partner Steve she looks after a family of 2 kids, 2 cats and Rani, the Rhodesian Ridgeback.
+Together with partner Steve she looks after a family of 2 kids and 2 cats.

-Playing netball used to be a favourite past time of hers but was recently replaced by providing a parent taxi service for all sorts of sporty activities.
+Playing netball is a favourite past time of Heidi’s, as well as providing a parent taxi service for all sorts of sporty activities.